Meeting Your Mentor for the First Time? Here Are 15 Must-Ask Questions to Consider

 If a career is ~50 years long, one important factor is keeping up with the rate of change in your industry and knowing how to continuously provide value!

-In content marketing (my old field of expertise), artificial intelligence is quickly changing how content is created; in HR, new generations entering the workforce are changing the landscape of business culture; and finally, economic upturns and downturns force businesses to adapt their models in order to survive.
+In content marketing (my old field of expertise), artificial intelligence is quickly changing how content is created.
+In HR, new generations entering the workforce are changing the landscape of business culture.
+And finally, economic upturns and downturns force businesses to adapt their models in order to survive.

 Quite simply: Staying informed about industry trends is crucial for remaining competitive and relevant in your field.
 Ask your mentor how they’ve adapted to change and remained relevant – you might be surprised with what you learn.